 Acting is not stage business.
 Acting is certainly not reacting.
 Acting is doing.
 Uta Hagen is famous for going through her scripts and crossing out any prescriptive actions before a line such as “Angrily” “Happily” “Sadly” etc. etc. If objective is what you want, and obstacle is what’s keeping you from getting it, then action is HOW you get it.
 Once more the only way you’ll find this is in the play.
 And it may change depending on whatever the other actor is throwing your way, or depending on if you’ve realized something you hadn’t before.

 Hagen has some key principles when it comes to rehearsal.
-The first being: be professional, this means punctuality, preparedness, general decorum and behavior, and putting in the work.
+The first being: be professional, this means punctuality, preparedness, general decorum and behaviour, and putting in the work.
 You are, after all, here to provide a service.
-To keep it simple Hagens general approach to rehearsal was that it was an opportunity to probe, question, analyze, and work.
+To keep it simple Hagen’s general approach to rehearsal was that it was an opportunity to probe, question, analyse and work.
 She said you should never finish a rehearsal simply because it “felt good” but should explore every avenue of the piece until you feel completely comfortable and alive!

 What Hagen was getting at here in general terms is that no artist works alone.
 Ultimately after all is said and done, what you’re doing is for an audience and you must be able to clearly communicate what you’ve created, or else it was all for naught.